sveltejs/svelte/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Logs**
-Please include browser console and server logs around the time this bug occured.
+Please include browser console and server logs around the time this bug occurred.

 **To Reproduce**
 To help us help you, if you've found a bug please consider the following: